Roasted Rosemary Chicken

 2 tablespoons Worcestershire sauce

 1 tablespoon olive oil

-2. Preheat oven to 450 degrees.
-Lightly coat a sheet pan with non-stick cooking spray.
+- Preheat oven to 450 degrees.
+Lightly coat a baking sheet with non-stick spray.

-4. Spread vegetables evenly into one layer on pan and roast 20-25 minutes.
+- Evenly spread vegetables into 1 layer on baking sheet and roast for 20-25 minutes.

-5. Using a whisk or fork, whisk together garlic, mustard, Worcestershire sauce (if using), and remaining tablespoon oil in the bowl used for the vegetables.
-Add chicken to the bowl and using tongs or a mixing spoon, turn the chicken to coat in the marinade.
+- Using a whisk or fork, mix together garlic, mustard, remaining tablespoon oil, and Worcestershire sauce (if using), in the bowl used for the vegetables.
+Add chicken to the bowl and use tongs or a mixing spoon to turn the chicken and coat with marinade.
 Cover the bowl with plastic wrap and store in the refrigerator until vegetables have been in the oven for 20-25 minutes.

-6. Remove pan from oven, place chicken directly onto pan among vegetables (move some vegetables around to make room for chicken).
-Discard marinade.
-Return pan to oven for 20 minutes (or until chicken reaches an internal temperature of 165 degrees), tossing vegetables and turning chicken over halfway through the roasting process.
+- Return baking sheet to oven for 20 minutes, or until chicken reaches an internal temperature of 165 degrees.
+Toss vegetables and flip chicken halfway through the roasting process.